worldbank/GEEST/README.md

 OR

-1. Navigate to and select night time lights raster input.
+1. Navigate to and select nighttime lights raster input.

    **Input File:** *Electricity/Nighttime_Lights_2021.tif*

-3. Enter raster output file name.
+3. Enter the raster output file name.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

 6. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/ELC_Raster_output.tif*).

 **N.B.
-If night time lights raster data is used for the "Safe Urban Design" factor it should not be used in the "Electrical Access" factor and vice-versa**
+If nighttime lights raster data is used for the "Safe Urban Design" factor it should not be used in the "Electrical Access" factor and vice-versa**

 #### <a name="level-of-urbanization-tab"></a>4.5.7 Level of Urbanization